cakehonolulu/cakehonolulu.github.io/_site/content/blog/how-emulators-work.md

 _Metal Slug, an impressive 2D game; developed for SNK's Neo-Geo_
 </div>

-A few years ago, I started to ask myself how an emulator works; I initially belived it *had* to be some sort of magic, at the end of the day, code is just that, _code_.
+A few years ago, I started to ask myself how an emulator works; I initially believed it *had* to be some sort of magic, but at the end of the day, code is just that, _code_.

 There are no transistors or chips or CPUs you can design with code _per se_ (Well, if we ignore programs like LogiSim exist, of course) ...
 So how do they exactly work?